 (a) Subject to the provisions of applicable agreements Seller shall continue to maintain, operate and administer the Assets, or shall cause the Assets to be maintained, operated and administered, in a good and workmanlike manner consistent with past practices and in substantial compliance with all applicable laws and regulations.

 (b) Between the date of this Agreement and the Closing Date, Seller shall, except for emergency action taken in the face of risk to life, property or the environment (such determination to be made in Seller's sole discretion) submit to Buyer for prior written approval (which approval shall not be unreasonably withheld), all requests for capital expenditures relating to the Assets that involve individual commitments of more than $25,000 and which, consistent with generally accepted accounting principles and the Commission's regulations relating to natural gas pipeline accounting, are classified as capital expenditures.
 Buyer will respond to Seller in writing within five (5) days after receiving from Seller a request for approval of a capital expenditure.
 If Buyer fails to deliver a written response to Seller within such five (5) days, Buyer will be deemed to have approved such expenditure.
 Schedule 1.1 shall be deemed amended to reflect any assets acquired or constructed by Seller in compliance with this Section 6.3(b).
-Buyer shall also have the right to cause Seller to undertake such capital expenditures on the Assets as requested by Buyer, at Buyer’s expense and cost.
+Buyer shall also have the right to cause Seller to undertake such capital expenditures on the Assets as requested by Buyer, at Buyer’s sole

+expense and cost.

 (c) Without the prior written approval of Buyer (which approval shall not be unreasonably withheld) Seller will not enter into, amend, or terminate any agreements to be assigned to Buyer as part of the Assets, other than (i) execution of any wellhead connect agreements or other similar agreements with producers whose wells become connected to the Assets or agreements with other shippers between the date of this Agreement and the Closing Date and (ii) the termination or amendment of evergreen or month-to-month arrangements.
 Seller will take all commercially reasonable steps to keep in force and perform any agreements to be assigned to Buyer as part of the Assets.